 Players must pass or shoot the ball within just three seconds, so speed, agility and sharp focus are vital.

-Netball was played as a demonstration sport at the 1990 Commonwealth Games, before making its official debut at Kuala Lumpur 1998.
-It has featured at every Games since.
+• Netball was played as a demonstration sport at the Auckland 1990, before making its official debut at Kuala Lumpur 1998.
+It has featured at each Commonwealth Games since.